AIeasy/CP386-A4/README.md

 Run on Linux by changing the directory to the folder<br />
 download the make file and put it in the same directory<br />
 cd FOLDER_NAME<br />
-replace FOLDER_NAME with the name of the folder.
+replace FOLDER_NAME with the name of the folder.<br />
 To run, use makefile To compile your program:<br />

 run commond: make runq1<br />